barburobert/Financial-stability-index-Crises-probability/README.md

 # Financial Stability Indicator (FSI) – Quarterly Early-Warning Model

 ## Overview
-This project implements a quarterly early-warning Financial Stability Indicator (FSI) inspired by the EIB working paper framework.
+This project implements a quarterly early-warning Financial Stability Indicator (FSI) inspired by the European Investment Bank 2019 working paper framework.
 The model is estimated as a pooled logistic regression on a multi-country quarterly panel and is designed to identify periods of elevated financial vulnerability.

 The specification predicts whether a crisis event will occur within the next 4 to 12 quarters, which approximates a 1–3 year early-warning horizon.